cybertraining-dsc/fa20-523-333/project/project.md

 ## 2. Data

 The data is located on Kaggle and was collected by a data scientist named Yamac Eren Ay.
 He collected more than 160,000 songs from Spotify that ranged from 1921 to 2020.
 Some of the features that this data set includes and will be used to conduct an analysis are: danceability, energy, acousticness, instrumentalness, valence, tempo, key, and loudness.
-This data frame can be seen in **Figure 1:**.
+This data frame can be seen in Figure 1.

 ![dataframe](https://github.com/cybertraining-dsc/fa20-523-333/raw/main/project/images/DataFrame.png)